11 Hotel Pricing Strategies To Stay Ahead Of The Game

 So, you’ll always have the most up-to-date information at your fingertips to make the right pricing choices.

-2. Forecasting-based Pricing Strategy
+2. Projection Based Pricing Strategy

 By analyzing the historical hotel rates data of your competitors and current market trends, hotels can make informed predictions about the most effective pricing strategy for their rooms.